Everest Base Camp Trek in December 2025

 Trekking to the summit of the tallest mountain in the world is demanding throughout the year.
 However, the challenges become more intense in December because of unstable weather and a cold climate.

-Likewise, dealing with a cold might not be everyone's cup of tea, so the journey can be mentally demanding as well.
-Therefore, make sure you understand all the challenges and are well-prepared for the winter trek.
+Likewise, dealing with a cold might not be everyone's cup of tea, so the journey can be mentally demanding.
+Therefore, ensure you understand all the challenges and are well-prepared for the winter trek.

 Lukla flight delays

 The Lukla flight requires stable weather, and even a slight decline in weather may result in a flight delay or cancellation in the worst situation.
 As the weather is unpredictable, you may experience delays.
-Therefore, make sure to have 1-2 contingency days in your itinerary for backup.
+Therefore, ensure 1-2 contingency days in your itinerary for backup.

 What signs of altitude sickness should you watch out for?